learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 You will be able to:

 * Understand and explain the class size paradox
-* Use pmfs to visualize actual and biased observations
+* Use PMFs to visualize actual and biased observations
-* Calculate mean from pmfs to identify the expected value
+* Calculate mean from PMFs to identify the expected value

 ## The Problem